 Morristown & Erie Railway (M&E) C-424 No. 19 is Tri-State’s latest acquisition and one of only two operable ALCo diesels in New Jersey.
-The locomotive is currently stored on the M&E in Morristown, NJ, pending repairs and shipment to the United Railroad Historical Society of NJ’s yard in Boonton, NJ where it will be kept operational.
+The locomotive is currently stored at the United Railroad Historical Society of NJ’s yard in Boonton, NJ where it is kept operational.
 An integral part of New Jersey railroading for the past three decades, Tri-State’s No. 19 represents the struggle for dominance among the three big locomotive builders of diesel power’s second generation.

 The American Locomotive Company (ALCo) of Schenectady, NY had once been the premier builder and developer of steam locomotive power in the United States.
 With the switch to diesel power, however, the locomotive builder was struggling to keep up.
 EMD and General Electric had gained a significant foothold in the industry, and ALCo was desperate to retain market share.
 In order to compete, ALCo released its “Century Series” of completely redesigned road switchers in 1963.
 Among them was the C-424 (Century series, 4-axle, 2,400 horsepower) model which soon developed a reputation for being able to out-pull any other locomotive in its class.
 ALCo constructed 190 of these units between 1963 and 1967 for various railroads across North America.